kawaii5/izbicki.me/blog/Conversions.md

 </table>

 ##Conclusion
-I think that converting in Haskell is cleaner, simpler, and straightforward.
+I think that converting in Haskell is cleaner as it has a built-in function.
 C++ does not have a clear encoding variable for unicode, but Haskell takes care of each type of encoding type.
+Instead, C++ uses a template.
+However, conversions can be advantageous in a template because then it can convert between string types easily.